Carol Cram in Sirmione on Lake Garda in northern Italy

 Powered by GetYourGuide

-We walked out to the tiny harbor at the foot of the castle and easily found the blue umbrella at the Lake Garda Tours kiosk.
-At the time of our visit, two tours were available—at 11 am and 5 pm.
-I’d booked the earlier tour the night before.
-We quickly checked in and promptly at 11 am, about 15 of us were taken to a spacious open boat with comfortable seating that ensured spectacular views of the lake and Sirmione.
+We walk out to the tiny harbor at the foot of the castle and easily find the blue umbrella at the Lake Garda Tours kiosk.
+At the time of our visit, two tours are available—at 11 am and 5 pm.
+I booked the earlier tour the night before.
+We quickly check in and promptly at 11 am, about 15 of us are taken to a spacious open boat with comfortable seating that ensures spectacular views of the lake and Sirmione.

 Enjoying the Cruise

-The tour really was delightful.
-We motored up the west side of the peninsula past the Villa Flaminia and many other gorgeous villas.
-The guide pointed out Maria Callas’s distinctive yellow villa that we’d seen earlier that morning.
+The tour around the peninsula really is delightful.
+We motor up the west side of the peninsula past the Villa Flaminia and many other gorgeous villas.
+The guide points out Maria Callas’s distinctive yellow villa that we saw earlier that morning.

 Here’s a video taken from the boat.

-We rounded the top of the peninsula and enjoyed the view of the impressive ruins at the Grottoes of Catallus (#4) that we’d just toured.
+We round the top of the peninsula and enjoy the view of the impressive ruins at the Grottoes of Catallus (#4) that we just toured.

 Grottoes of Catallus seen from the Lake Garda boat cruise

-On our way down the east side of the peninsula, the skipper stopped the boat and pointed out the bubbles in the water.
-Apparently, they were the result of hot springs far below, gurgling away at 70 degrees centigrade which is pretty darned hot.
+On our way down the east side of the peninsula, the skipper stops the boat and points out the bubbles in the water.
+Apparently, they are the result of hot springs far below, gurgling away at 70 degrees centigrade which is pretty darned hot.
 One of the reasons that Sirmione has been so popular over the millennia is the thermal hot springs.
-Imagine all those retired Roman generals coming here to soothe their battle-wearied bones.
+Imagine all those retired Roman generals coming here for spa days to soothe their battle-wearied bones.

-At the end of the tour, we all bent very low to cruise beneath a small bridge connecting the old town and castle area to the rest of the peninsula.
-The whole experience was thoroughly enjoyable on a breezy and bright April day.
-Highly recommended!
+At the end of the tour, we all bend very low to cruise beneath a small bridge connecting the old town and castle area to the rest of the peninsula.
+The whole experience is thoroughly enjoyable on a breezy and bright April day.
+I highly recommend a boat trip as one of the top things to do in Sirmione!

 Approaching the castle and the end of the lake cruise